aeiea/maybe-forknight/README.md

 faux implemtation of the forknight loading screen, for your unblocked games site.

-pls give credit(required as part of license, must be put when linking.
-DO NOT CLAIM THIS AS YOURS, or else i WILL file a takedown request.), this was orginally meant for 3kh0.github.io
+please give credit(required as part of license, must be put when linking.
+DO NOT CLAIM THIS AS YOURS, or else I WILL file a takedown request.), this was orginally meant for 3kh0.github.io
 ```html
     <!--
         Hello there, small child.
 Do you want some free candy?